amannmishraa/Doc_Retriever/README.md

 - Elastic Search should be downloaded for Docker to fetch its elasticsearch.yml file otherwise it will give configuration error.
 - after cloning repository open it and save all the files and run run the docker command given below also check the dockerfile and docker-compose.yml for any missing dependencies.
 - Docker will install all dependencies and will build a container and will start running.
-- At last to verify try running test files as the command given below and will start generating output.
+- At last to verify try running test files as the command given below and it will start generating output.

 ### Clone the Repository